 The Reality of Self-Study

-- Free websites sometimes have errors
+- Free sites sometimes have errors

-- You can’t check if your pronunciation is right
+- No one to check your pronunciation

-- Staying motivated alone is tough
+- Staying motivated alone is hard

 Written by Ayaka Uchida — CEO of A-Digital Works, founder of Nihon GO!
 World.